danrpts/webmail_DMZ/README.md

  - webstack/webclient/webmail/javascripts/config/google.json

 ## Usage
 To start the Welcome Mail application we simply run two scripts from our root webstack/ directory.
-We first tell Gulp to build the project, and then run our npm script to start serving it.
+We first tell Gulp to build and watch the project, and then **in a new terminal we** run our npm start script to serve it.
 By default, the application will be served at [http://localhost:3000](http://localhost:3000).

+Terminal 1:

-    gulp --build webmail
+    gulp --client webmail

+Terminal 2:

     npm start

 ## Contributing